 - Prepare individual progress notes and quarterly treatment plans and utilization reviews.

 - Team collaboration and consultation with psychiatrist and care coordination and administration.

-- Provide crisis intervention, symptom management, and reality oriented therapy, supportive interventions, object-oriented, CBT and behavioral psychotherapies.
+- Provide crisis intervention, symptom management, reality-oriented therapy, supportive interventions, object-oriented, CBT, and behavioral psychotherapies.

 - Provided counseling via telephone to adults and adolescents in crisis situations.

-- Comforted clients and determined effective strategies to relieve stress.
+- Comforted clients and determining effective strategies to relieve stress.